-The primary basis for U.S. Steel's request for summary relief is that ACHD cannot impose new emissions limits through the title V permitting process; it argues that "[t]he Challenged Emission Limits were not first established in a preconstruction permit and are not based on any federal, state, or local categorical requirement, as is required by Article XXI and the CAA program that the Department is delegated the authority to administer."
-U.S. Steel's Mot. at 21.
+The primary basis for U.S. Steel's request for summary relief is that ACHD cannot impose new emission limits through the title V permitting process; it argues that "[t]he Challenged Emission Limits were not first established in a preconstruction permit and are not based on any federal, state, or local categorical requirement, as is required by Article XXI and the CAA program that the Department is delegated the authority to administer."
+U.S. Steel's Mot. at 28.

 U.S. Steel also argues that RACT is a term of art taken from the CAA and is to be specifically used for attainment of the NAAQS in areas that are in nonattainment.
-See id. at 29.
+See id. at 34.
 Therefore, U.S. Steel believes that ACHD has overstepped its legal authority in relying on RACT as a justification for the imposition of the Challenged Emission Limits through the Title V Permit when Allegheny County is already classified as in attainment of the NAAQS for CO and PM10 and where ACHD has requested that Allegheny County be redesignated as in attainment of the NAAQS for PM2.5 and SO2.
-See id. at 33.
+See id. at 41-42.

-U.S. Steel further claims that ACHD erred in relying on "maximum potential emissions associated with the maximum capacity and operation of the source(s) and indicate worst case emissions due to normal operation of the source and do not restrict the permittee's operations" when it set the Challenged Emission Limits based on its RACT analysis.
-See id. (quoting Exhibit 34 at 2).
-U.S. Steel seeks to bolster this argument by pointing to RACT evaluations that were conducted by ACHD prior to the issuance of the Title V Permit and the Challenged Emission Limits.
-See id. at 36-37.
+U.S. Steel further claims that ACHD erred in relying on "maximum potential emissions associated with the maximum capacity and operation of the source(s) and indicate worst case emissions due to normal operation of the source and do not restrict the permitee's operations"